Creativity and mental health: Correlation but not causation

 Several studies suggest a consistent link between creativity and those with either mild forms of bipolar disorder or family histories of bipolar disorder, but not full-blown Bipolar I Disorder.
 These findings reiterate that creative individuals are more likely on the mild end of psychosis spectrums, but not repeatedly beyond that point.
 One study wrote that "only elevated levels of schizotypy and psychosis-proneness found in divergent thinkers or possessing some indicators of schizotypy promotes creative achievement but not full-blown schizophrenia".
 Another article writes that "it is likely that psychopathology and creativity are closely related; sharing many traits and antecedents but outright psychopathology may be negatively associated with creativity".

 These correlations could be due, in part, to shared vulnerability factors between creativity and psychopathology, including neural hyper-connectivity, novelty salience, cognitive disinhibition, and emotional lability.
 There are also shared environmental factors that can simultaneously increase potential for creativity and vulnerability to psychopathology.
 These factors continue to drive further research, like the study Anxiety and Adverse Life Events in Professional Creative and Early Psychosis Populations (Crabtree et al.).

 Creativity and mental well-being

-There is a popular Indian cultural belief that 'deep pain enhances creativity and creative acts may actually help in healing the wounds'.
-The healing powers of creativity are seen frequently in everyday life, as artistic outlets are often encouraged as a way to improve well-being.
-Creativity can have an incredible impact on mental health and well-being by not only helping people find meaning and significance, but providing an increased sense of purpose.
+There is a popular Indian cultural belief that deep pain can enhance creativity, and that creative acts may help in healing emotional wounds.
+This idea is rooted in traditional healing practices, where suffering is viewed as a potential pathway to personal insight and transformation.

+The healing power of creativity is frequently observed in both clinical and everyday settings.
+Engaging in artistic outlets—such as writing, music, or visual art—has been shown to facilitate emotional processing, reduce symptoms of anxiety and depression, and improve overall well-being.
+For many people, creativity serves as a way to cope with trauma, depression, and emotional crises, offering a constructive outlet for intense emotions.

+Moreover, creativity can significantly impact mental health and well-being by helping individuals find meaning, purpose, and a strengthened sense of identity.
+Participation in creative activities is associated with improved self-worth, emotional regulation, and resilience.